Indigo ring – sign-posted 3 o AI

 Horse accessibility 80%

 This is a demanding trail over on the other side of the Agogna river, passing through the woody mountains of Ameno and its ancient farmsteads.
 We leave the historic village centre behind us and walk through the outlying municipal villages of Milanetto, Tabarino, Mirabello and Cassano, effectively a balcony overlooking Ameno, Lake Orta and Monte Rosa.
-A little higher we can take a break at the wanderer’s chapel.
-Continuing on through the dense woods we arrive at the ruins of the Alpe Cascinone, where we can admire the centuries-old beech trees and then continue on through the Alpe Marandino meadow with views over the Mottarone, the Grigne and the Swiss Alps.
+A little higher we can take a break at the Wanderer’s chapel (Cappella del Vago).
+While we continue walking in the dense woods, we arrive at the ruins of the Cascinone Alp, where we can admire the centuries-old beech trees and then continue on through the Marandino Alp meadow with views over the Mottarone, the Grigne, and the Swiss Alps.
 We take a break at the little Church of Sant’Eurosia in Sculera and return to Ameno passing through Tacchino and again crossing the Agogna river.

 Pictures by Riccardo Carnovalini